silevitas/Brightcove-KeyPause/Readme.md

 About
 =====

 This is a Flash Plugin to allow viewers to pause/unpause the video by clicking anywhere in the video display area.
-That's it.
+That's all it does, nothin' fancy.

+_Not developed or supported by Brightcove._

 Requirements
 =====